-Apart from EDC (Electronic Data Capture) which is a cashless payment tool, another device that is rarely known is the (Point of Sale) POS machine.
+Apart from EDC (Electronic Data Capture), which is a cashless payment tool, another device that is rarely known is the Point of Sale (POS) machine.

-Having many features such as tracking inventory, sales reports, customer management, and connecting with a digital payment system, the POS machine becomes a device that is used in various types of businesses from retail stores, and restaurants, to other large businesses.
+Having many features, such as tracking inventory, sales reports, customer management, and connecting with a digital payment system, the POS machine becomes a device that is used in various types of businesses, from retail stores and restaurants to other large businesses.

 What is a POS Machine?